- 1 1. Start with Relevant and Unique Images

 - 11 Conclusion

 Have you considered optimizing your images for SEO?
-There are many reasons why you’d want to maximize image SEO on your site.
+There are many reasons why you’d want to maximize responsive images SEO on your site.
 A relevant image ranking in the top image results can generate a considerable amount of traffic.
 It can also help describe the content on the page that your images accompany giving them a boost in the search engines.
 In general, it’s an opportunity that many digital marketers overlook.

 1. Start with Relevant and Unique Images